 JH: “For email-based threats specifically, there absolutely has to be some form of automated prevention or data inspection in place.
 Granted, automated solutions are not a silver bullet or a magic wand, but they set the foundation and the number of potential attacks you see with that in place is significantly less than what you would see without.
 Email attachments should be scanned and vetted before they reach an end user’s inbox, external links should be analyzed if they are not from a whitelisted domain, messages that are just an image or have no text whatsoever should be blocked… there are a number of things that can be done prior to delivery.

 If, for whatever reason, a nefarious email does enter an end user’s inbox, then we have to fall back to that weak ‘user education’ piece.
 Again, relying on the human element is a weak dependency, but at minimum end users should forward suspicious emails to their security department and never interact with the email if they have any doubt or hesitation.”

 Interested in learning more about the ransomware lifecycle and the role email plays in the attack chain?
-Register to attend our upcoming webinar, The Ransomware Lifecycle: From Email to Infection, on July 20 to hear more insights from experts John Hammond and Sébastien Goutal.
+Watch our on-demand webinar, The Ransomware Lifecycle: From Email to Infection, to hear more insights from experts John Hammond and Sébastien Goutal.